-All regularly enrolled, full-time, degree-seeking undergraduate and graduate students (as well as full time international exchange students and post graduation students in the Program in Teacher Preparation) receive a 30% discount off the list price of new and used books for use in Princeton University courses.
+All regularly enrolled, full-time, degree-seeking undergraduate and graduate students (as well as full time international exchange students and post-graduation students in the Program in Teacher Preparation receive a 30% discount off the list price of new and used books for use in Princeton University courses.
 Both required and recommended titles on the course reading lists are included in the discount program.
-Labyrinth also offers a rental program for more expensive textbooks, and has a generous buy-back option for used books at the end of the semester.
-All of these programs offer great discounts along with personalized service that is tailored to the needs of Princeton students.
+Labyrinth also offers a rental program for more expensive textbooks, and with their generous buy-back option the final savings typically come to 55% off all new books and 62.5% off all used books if you want to sell your books back at the end of the semester.
+All of these programs offer personalized service that is tailored to the needs of Princeton students.

-You can pay for your course books by using a student account, which makes it easy to pay for course materials with your financial aid package.
-You can also pay with a credit card, check, or cash.
+The student book purchasing site will be ready in summer 2021 where you will be able to order your course books online, through Timber and can charge your purchases to your student account, PAW points, or a credit card; or pay with a personal check or cash at the store.
 Labyrinth staff will package all online course book orders in advance and have them ready for express pickup at the store at 122 Nassau Street.
 You will need to show your student ID and pick up your order in person.

 What are the options for summer coursework?

 There are a range of options for students who wish to continue their coursework over the summer months.
 Funding is often available for summer study, as well.
 See the Summer Coursework pages for additional information.